lachlanmcdonald/magicavoxel-shaders/README.md

 # magicavoxel-shaders

-A number of shaders for [MagicaVoxel](https://ephtracy.github.io/) to simplify common or repetitive tasks.
+__Shaders for [MagicaVoxel](https://ephtracy.github.io/) to simplify common and repetitive tasks.__

 Tested with MagicaVoxel 0.97.3 for Windows and Mac.
 Released under the MIT License.

 ## Installation